gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 right.
 It is perhaps a little loftier than you are used to, but *la*, see what you can make of it."

 Erileine scanned the first few lines.
-"And among the---Bantangui?"
+"And among the—Bantangui?"
 Razi nodded.
 "Among the Bantangui, they believe that when people die, they are reborn as themselves…" Her voice trailed off.